CompuTec/computec-docs/docs/wms/user-guide/transactions/goods-receipt-po/put-away.md

 **Key features include**:

-- identification of goods (e.g., via barcode scanning),
+- identification of goods (e.g., via barcode scanning)
-- suggestions of storage locations,
+- suggestions of storage locations
-- registration of movement to the selected location,
+- registration of movement to the selected location
-- verification of correct storage (e.g., compliance with location, item type, quantity, or Storage Unit).
+- verification of correct storage (e.g., compliance with location, item type, quantity, or Storage Unit)

 ---